Bike tires can be a complicated subject. There are three main types of bicycle tires on the market today; clincher, tubeless, and tubular.

 You’re only likely to see them on high-end mountain bikes and some road bikes.
 However, the market for tubeless tires is growing quickly.
 With their advantages in puncture prevention and the ability to run lower tire pressure, tubeless tires quickly become the tire of choice for many cyclists.

-Tire manufacturers are increasingly adding new lines of tubeless tires across the mid-tiered pricing range.
+Most tire manufacturers are increasingly adding new tubeless lines across the mid-tiered pricing range.

 Clincher tires can be found in every price range.